Waheed Qureshi

-Waheed Qureshi (Urdu: وحید قریشی) (14 February 1925 – 17 October 2009) was a Pakistani noted linguist, literary critic, writer, researcher, educationalist and scholar of Urdu literature and oriental languages.
-Waheed Qureshi was one of the foremost scholars who helped shape the mood and colour of research on oriental languages and literature.
+Waheed Qureshi (Urdu: وحید قریشی) (14 February 1925 – 17 October 2009) was a Pakistani linguist, literary critic, writer, researcher, educationalist and scholar of Urdu literature and oriental languages.
+Qureshi helped shape the mood and colour of research on oriental languages and literature.

 Education

-Born as Abdul Waheed on 14 February 1925 in Mianwali (now in Pakistan), Dr Waheed Qureshi got his early education in Lahore.
-He obtained honours degree in Persian in 1944, master's degree in Persian in 1946 and a master's degree in History in 1950 from Government College, Lahore.
+Born as Abdul Waheed on 14 February 1925 in Mianwali in British India (now in Pakistan), Qureshi got his early education in Lahore.
+He obtained an honours degree in Persian in 1944, a master's degree in Persian in 1946 and a master's degree in History in 1950 from Government College, Lahore.

 From 1947 to 1950, he remained Alfred Patiala Research Scholar at the University of Punjab, Lahore.
 In 1952, he wrote his thesis "Insha Literature in Persian – A Critical Study" and obtained a PhD degree in classical Persian prose.
 He wrote another research dissertation on the poet Mir Hasan and his poetry in 1964, and obtained a D.Litt in Urdu as a language.

 Being devoted to books since childhood, he began building his personal library when he was a student and had turned it into a sizeable collection of rare Urdu and Persian books and manuscripts before he died.